At Rockefeller Center on a cold night, some years ago…

 For a peaceful Christmas…

 from Endlessly Repeating Twentieth-Century Modernism (2007), by Josiah McElheny

-In memory of P.J.S. on her fifty-eighth birthday.
+In memory of P.J.S. on her sixty-first birthday.